Meishan Hong Shui Red Water Oolong from Taiwan, winner of a 2-Star Great Taste Award in 2018.

 What the Great Taste judges thought: “Thick in the cup, with some baked rice notes and a good mouthfeel.
 Floral notes come through afterwards and are in balance with the rest.”

 Meishan Hong Shui Red Water Oolong (梅山紅水烏龍) is a rather lovely high mountain floral oolong that has a captivating character and a complex floral profile.
 It hails from Lugu Township and is grown at an altitude of 1,000m.
-This Hong Shui (or Red Water) Oolong is from winter (November-December) 2016 harvest and was baked in May 2017.
-It has been allowed 6 months of rest prior to being made available for sale to further balance out the flavours of this tea post baking.
+This Hong Shui (or Red Water) Oolong is from August 2018 harvest.

 Very much like our traditional Dong Ding Oolong, this Meishan Hong Shui Oolong undergoes multiple baking or roasting stages.
 The resulting tea is completely in the middle of the oolong spectrum.
 Some consider Hong Shui Oolong to be the original Dong Ding Oolong as they also used to be more heavily roasted.
 However, with changing tastes over time, lighter and more floral oolongs became fashionable.
 It seems that the original Dong Ding Oolong recipe changed to adapt to tea drinkers’ new preferences.
 Whether Hong Shui Oolong really is the old style Dong Ding, it is not entirely clear, but it is certainly closer to it than to the modern light floral oolongs that are dominant in Lugu and most other parts of Taiwan.
 After all, a lighter green style of oolong is a popular choice amongst producers, as it is a lot less skill intensive and time consuming to produce while being popular with tea drinkers.